-The Organization puts at the disposal of the participants a logistic system of collection and shipment of samples to the Contest, with a cost per participating wine of 25 € for Spain mainland, 35 € for Spain islands and 50 € for the rest of Europe.
+The Organization puts at the disposal of the participants a logistic system of collection and shipment of samples to the Contest, with a cost per participating wine of 25 € for Spain mainland, 35 € for Spain islands and 50 € for the rest of the European Union.
 Select the corresponding box on the Form to request it, or contact firstname.lastname@example.org to know the details of the service.

 LAST COMMUNICATION - 2018 Edition

 The best wines made by women are shown in the medal chart of WINE AND WOMEN 2018

 Wines from all over the world are valuated and awarded by an exclusively feminine Jury in the XI Edition of the International OFFICIAL Contest from OIV Calendar.

 A large and varied selection of wines from different origins attended the annual edition of the contest.
 The quality of the presented samples was evidenced in the Contest medal chart

 Past 8th and 9th of May, the tastings corresponding to the Wine and Women 2018 International Awards were celebrated in the ‘Escuela Española de Cata’ of Madrid.
 This veteran and prestigious contest, which celebrates its XI Edition this year, is organized by Alamesa, has the recognition of the International Organisation of Vine and Wine, and the sponsorship of Quely and Vaduva.
 The Contest has the peculiarity of being the first world wine competition in which the opinion of women is taken into account individually, also rewarding the best wines made by wineries with high female participation.
 Since its creation in 2007, many competitions with female juries have been born, but so far none of them values the work of women who make wine.